 Our cremation services at Darlington Cremation and Burial Services, near Kalispell, Whitefish, and Columbia Falls, MT, do not require a casket either.
 Over 90% of cremations in Kalispell, Whitefish, and Columbia Falls, MT don't have them and it is not a state law.
 What is required is a sturdy cremation container that is leak-proof and combustible as the body must be handled and transported in it.
 Most of these containers are made from pressed wood, fiberboard or cardboard.
 Ultimately, these containers are cremated with the body as they cannot be reused anyway.

-When you make cremation arrangements with the funeral home and crematory at Darlington Cremation and Burial Services for Kalispell, Whitefish, and Columbia Falls, MT, it is important to share whether or not the deceased had a pacemaker or was treated with nuclear medicine.
+When you make cremation arrangements with the funeral home and crematory at Darlington Cremation and Burial Services for Kalispell, Whitefish, and Columbia Falls, MT, it is important to share whether or not your loved one had a pacemaker or was treated with nuclear medicine.
 These things are quite hazardous when exposed to the extreme temperatures of the cremation chamber.
 Licensed morticians can remove pacemakers before cremation.
 If you do not inform the crematory of a pacemaker or similar device and it does cause harm and damage to the crematory and its employees.

 The death of a loved one brings challenging emotions and comforting family and friends can compound them.
 A licensed professional from Darlington Cremation and Burial Service will guide you through each step of Kalispell, Whitefish, and Columbia Falls, MT cremation services and support you and your decisions.